 Water and sanitary sewer services are provided to most Woodbury residents by the city's Utility Division.
-This division operates and maintains wells, water storage facilities, sanitary sewer lines and lift stations; flushes and repairs city hydrants; and reads water meters.
+This division operates and maintains wells, water storage facilities, sanitary sewer lines and lift stations; flushes and repairs city hydrants and water mains; and reads water meters.

-There are occasions when utility personnel need to gain access to your home.
-The two most common occurrences are for the initial seal-up of the water meter and for repair work to water meters.
+There are occasions when utility personnel need to gain access to your home for repair work to water meters.
 Utility personnel wear city uniforms and carry a picture I.D. card.
 Residents having any questions regarding utility personnel should call the Public Works Department at (651) 714-3720.

 If you have questions about your utility bill, visit the Utility Billing and Rates page.